I’ll be honest, I had to think about this one for a really, really, really long time.

 As for the battles themselves, they do have your standard RPG elements, but again completely rethink them in a dramatically new way.
 There are regular attacks and items, as per usual, but there are some fresh additions to the skills section — instead of just having your cliche elemental magic and leaving it at that, there’s also occupational, financial, piercing, slashing, legal, shameful, honorable, and what feels like a million more damage types.
 Don’t get me wrong, the elemental damages are still there — ice, fire, and the rest are spells and skills that mages will have — but these typical skill types are set against some really unique new additions, something that is really rare to see in such games and lends itself really well to the notion that the entire town is fighting.

 The writing is really, really clever and very deep for what feels like a quaint little game.
 There’s a world-building aspect to it that takes tired cliches in a RPG society we normally take for granted and explains them away — for example, the class system.
 One character I spoke with talked about the difficulties of changing your class and some of the challenges she’s faced when deciding her future, but then pensively adds that it’s different for our main character, whose class was chosen at birth.
 The game didn’t just hint at a standard fantasy world, it structured it.
 It framed it in, providing much-needed parameters that didn’t rely on face-value tropes.
-It was such a flavorful explosion of freshness packed in the space of two or three dialog boxes per tasty morsel, and I couldn’t get my fill of the wonderful twist this game offered.
+It was such a flavorful explosion of freshness packed in the space of two or three dialog boxes per tasty morsel, and I couldn’t wait to get my fill of the wonderful twist this game offered.

 I would not be surprised if the developer didn’t have a backstory for absolutely every character in the game, and I certainly felt that with each team member I collected.
 I think my favorite is the Gunner character who fell through a wormhole and ended up in this alternate universe where the world is mythical instead of mechanical, and he’s just running with it, because why not?
 Every single character has something like this, and every single level just dives head first into party dynamics — someone’s a prankster, someone’s far too serious, someone’s scared easily — just like RPGs of days gone by used to.
 Each level was a charming little taste of what SNES RPGs were like, and it was so delightful to experience that all over again.